Compare travel insurance for Thailand

-Start your travel insurance policy from the day you book your trip, not from the date when you are planning to travel.
-If you delay the start of your policy, you will not be covered if you unexpectedly need to cancel.
+Start your travel insurance policy from the day you book your trip, not from the date you are planning to travel.
+If you delay the start of your policy, you will not be covered if you need to cancel unexpectedly.

 Top travel tips for Thailand

-There is so much to see and do there that we couldn’t possibly summarise it all here, but MoneySuperMarket has collected a few essential tips for Thailand below:
+There is so much to see and do there that we couldn’t possibly summarise it all here.
+However, MoneySuperMarket has collected a few essential tips for Thailand below:

-- When to visit: Thailand is perhaps at its most beautiful between December and April, but it’s worth a visit at any time of year – even the rainy season, which runs from July to October
+When to visit: Thailand is perhaps at its most beautiful between December and April.
+But it’s worth a visit at any time of year, even during the rainy season from July to October.

-- Drinks on the roof: Bangkok is the archetypal city that never sleeps.
-There are a million things to see and do, savoury and otherwise, but you’ll definitely want to take it all in from one of the city’s many rooftop bars
+Drinks on the roof: Bangkok is the archetypal city that never sleeps.
+There are a million things to see and do, savoury and otherwise.
+You’ll definitely want to take it all in from one of the city’s many rooftop bars!

-- Country of smiles: Thailand is known as ‘the country of smiles’ for a good reason, so make sure you grin back.
-What you shouldn’t do, on the other hand, is touch anyone on the head, or show anyone the soles of your feet.
+Country of smiles: Thailand is known as ‘the country of smiles’ for a good reason, so make sure you grin back.
+What you shouldn’t do, on the other hand, is touch anyone on the head or show anyone the soles of your feet.
 In fact, it is considered to be disrespectful.

-- Take in a temple: Thailand is rightly famous for its temples, many of which are unfathomably beautiful.
-There are too many treasures to mention here, but you can’t go wrong with Wat Pho and Wat Phra Kaeo in Bangkok, and Wat Phra Si Sanphet in Ayutthaya.
-Be sure to cover up; women especially mustn’t show cleavage, upper arms or legs.
-Monks are highly revered and must be respected – and definitely don’t touch them!
+Take in a temple: Thailand is rightly famous for its temples, many of which are unfathomably beautiful.
+There are too many treasures to mention here, but you can’t go wrong with Wat Pho and Wat Phra Kaeo in Bangkok, as well as Wat Phra Si Sanphet in Ayutthaya.
+Be sure to cover up: women especially mustn’t show cleavage, upper arms, or legs.
+Monks are highly revered and must be respected, so don’t touch them!

-- Street food: Thailand is rightly famous for its incredible street food markets, and you should eat at them as often as possible.
-The usual rules apply though, so eat where the local people go – and wash your hands!
+Street food: Thailand is also known for its incredible street food markets, and you should eat at them as often as possible.
+The usual rules apply though, so eat where the local people go.

-- Steer clear of mopeds: Hiring one of the millions of scooters in Thailand is extremely dangerous and best avoided.
-If you absolutely must ride around on one, check whether your insurer will cover you – they’ll expect you to have a UK license, to obey the local laws and to ride with a helmet at the very least, and Thai insurance will be woefully inadequate
+Steer clear of mopeds: Hiring one of the millions of scooters in Thailand is extremely dangerous and best avoided.
+If you absolutely must ride around on one, check whether your insurer will cover you.
+They’ll expect you to have a UK licence, to obey the local laws, and to ride with a helmet.

-- Animal welfare: Be wary of the elephant and tiger attractions which dot the country, as the animals are often drugged, beaten or both.
-If you’re absolutely desperate to meet some magnificent beasts, however, do your research a reputable sanctuary which takes the welfare of its charges seriously
+Animal welfare: Be wary of the elephant and tiger attractions which dot the country, as the animals are often drugged or beaten, if not both.
+If you really want to meet some magnificent beasts, do your research and find a reputable sanctuary which takes the welfare of its charges seriously.

 While travel insurance for Thailand is a necessity, the price of a policy varies.
 Different companies will sell the same level of cover at completely different prices, so it’s important to compare before you buy.

-MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for and what you want your policy to cover, and in just a couple of minutes you can compare prices from a range of leading travel insurers.
+MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for, and what you want your policy to cover.
+In just a couple of minutes, you can compare prices from a range of leading travel insurers.